prkat/adversarial_instrument_classification/README.md

 Data Setup
 ----------
-The data we originally use is a part of the curated train set of the FSDKaggle2019 [1, 2] data.
+The data we use is a part of the curated train set of the FSDKaggle2019 [1, 2] data.
 More precisely, we use the 799 files that have one single of 12 different musical labels (see `adversarial_ml/data/data_utils`) for more information on these labels.